ngzhian/blog/content/noc-soc-mc-mapping.md

 In one year, you should be able to clear 40 MCs in order to be MC-neutral<sup>*</sup>.
 For my batch we are able to clear up to **32 MCs** because we do not have discipline-based module<sup>#</sup>

-Here's how I allocated my MCs:
+Here's how I allocated my MCs (Computer Science):

 | Module Code |  Name | MCs | Map to |
 |-----------|---------------------------------------|-------|---|